 Travelling in Australia by train

 Train travel in Australia is another great option if you are going on your own, but you need lots of time.
-Train networks in Australia work very well in metropolitan areas and city areas, as well as along 4.000 km of East Cost with daily connections.
-All the rest of Australia is a no-go by train with some exceptions of the long-distance railroads like the Ghan train and the Indian Pacific and in Queensland, a few railway services are serving Outback regions.
+Train networks in Australia work very well in metropolitan and city areas, along 4.000 km of East Cost with daily connections.
+All the rest of Australia is a no-go by train, with some exceptions of the long-distance railroads like the Ghan train and the Indian Pacific and in Queensland, a few railway services are serving Outback regions.

-I have travelled on all trains for +15 thousand km and loved my time spend onboard of Australian trains.
-They are however not inexpensive and cheap tickets are offered as seats.
-If you want to book night-berth prices will not be lower than 1000 dollars per person, depending on the destination.
+I have travelled on all trains for +15 thousand km and loved my time onboard Australian trains.
+They are, however, not inexpensive and cheap tickets are offered as seats.
+If you want to book, night-berth prices will not be lower than 1000 dollars per person, depending on the destination.
 I have written extensively about my train journeys in Australia.

 Going on guided tours in Australia

-If you wish to take a break, after long driving distances or too many flights, the best idea is going on a tour.
-In Australia, there is such a huge offer to cover all types of services, ranging from backpacking tours to budget tours to high-end tours.
+If you wish to take a break after long driving distances or too many flights, the best idea is to go on a tour.
+In Australia, there is a considerable offer to cover all types of services, ranging from backpacking to budget and luxury guided tours.

-My advice is to prefer small tour operators run by locals who offer next to experienced tour guides also a more personal approach by giving an insiders’ perspective about the destination.
+My advice is to prefer small tour operators run by locals who offer next to experienced tour guides and a more personal approach by giving an insider’s perspective about the destination.

-On this page, you have a list of my Australia tour reviews.
+On this page, you have a list of my Australia Tours

 Getting around Australia – More travel resources